SethBoswell/MechaCar_Statistical_Analysis/README.md

 Both Lot 1 and Lot 2 have variances below 100; however, Lot 3's variance is 170, so it does not meet the design specification.

+## T-Tests on Suspension Coils

+## Study Design: MechaCar vs Competition
+The following section briefly describes a study that could be used to compare the MechaCar vs its competition.
+To begin, I would use the following metrics to judge the performance of the MechaCar and it's competition:
+* Vehicle Safety Rating
+* Cost
+* Fuel Efficiency (mpg)
+* Consumer Rating
+For each metric, the null hypothesis would be that the MechaCar and its competition do NOT differ.
+For example, the null hypothesis would for the cost variable would be that the MechaCar costs the same as its competition.
+The alternative hypothesis would be that the MechaCar and its competition do differ on the respective variable.
+For example, one of the alternative hypothesis would be that the cost is different between the two cars.

+To test the vehicle safety rating and consumer rating hypotheses, I would use a chi-squared test because it would determine if there is a statistical difference in the categorical frequencies between groups.
+Is the MechaCar getting more 5 star ratings vs its competition?
+How about 4 stars, etc?

+To test the cost and fuel efficiency variables, I would use a two-sample t-test because it would compare the mean cost/fuel efficiency of the MechaCar vs its competition and see if there is a difference.
+If there is a significant decrease in cost or fuel efficiency, then we could reject the null hypothesis and say that one is likely better than the other with regards to that specific metric.

+To run these statistical tests, I would need to collect the data for each statistic.
+I would need to use a database that rates the safety of each vehicle on a categorical scale, as well as find out its listing price from dealerships, the average fuel efficiency on different terrains, and how many stars consumers give each vehicle.